atomicobject/ts-workshop/README.md

 * Run `npm install` from this repository.
 This will download the dependencies for the workspace and help us avoid overly straining the conference wifi.

-* Run `npm test`.
+* Run `npm run exercise-0`.
 You should see output like the following:

   ```
   > npm test